OC Transpo bus driver tests positive for COVID-19

 OTTAWA --

-OC Transpo is reporting a third employee has tested positive for COVID-19 this week.
+OC Transpo is reporting another bus driver has tested positive for COVID-19.

-Late Thursday afternoon, the transit service reported a bus operator tested positive for COVID-19.
-The last day the driver worked was Sunday, March 28.
+This comes just two days after the last report of a bus driver testing positive.

-Transportation Services General Manager John Manconi said OC Transpo is working with Ottawa Public Health and conducting contact tracing of individuals who have, or may have been, in close contact with the employee.
+In this latest case, a memo sent Saturday said the driver's last day of work was April 1 and they have been self-isolating since that time.

 -